bhstark2/latency/report.md

 radio signals.

 **Layer 2 – Data Link Layer**.
-The data link layer encompasses the technologies and protocols used to send traffic across a sub-network, or “link.”
+The data link layer encompasses the technologies and protocols used to send traffic across a “link.”
 At the lowest level, link-layer protocols manage access to the physical media and encode traffic into frames such as Ethernet frames, Frame Relay frames, or ATM cells.
 These protocols are sometimes designed